monstermahi982/studentCorner/README.md

 # Student katta :-

-A small PROFILE checking web application for users like mini linkedin.
+A small PROFILE checking web application for users like mini linkedin, students can check each others profile.

 ## Demo